protontypes/open-sustainable-technology/README.md

 # Open Sustainable Technology
 [<img src="earth.png" align="right" width="350">](https://tabletopwhale.com/)

-__A curated list of open technology projects to sustain a stable climate, energy supply, and natural resources.__ <br> <br> Your contribution is essential to keep this list alive.
+__A curated list of open technology projects to sustain a stable climate, energy supply, biodiversity and natural resources.__ <br> <br> Your contribution is essential to keep this list alive.
 Read more about its origin and how you can participate in the [contribution guide](https://opensustain.tech/contributing/), [presentation slides](https://protontypes.eu/protontypes_open_sustainable_technology.pdf) and related [blog post](https://opensustain.tech/blog/gathering_open_sustainable_technology/).
 Please [write an email](mailto:tobias.augspurger@protontypes.eu) to give feedback, hints and ideas considering [OpenSustain.tech](https://opensustain.tech/) or [create an issue](https://github.com/protontypes/open-sustainable-technology/issues/new).

 If you're looking for an entry point into domains like renewable energy, climate change, or earth science, check out the collection of tutorials in the [learning section](https://opensustain.tech/learning/).
 In the [discovery section](https://opensustain.tech/discover/), you can search all projects by metadata such as used programming languages or topics.